scottjbarr/cache/README.md

 Provides a simple Cache interface, with a number of Cache backends.

-The idea is that you would provide a type safe cache, using one of the Cache backends internally.
+The idea is that you would provide a type safe cache implementation, using one of the Cache backends internally.
 This allows for easy swapping of the Cache.
-For example, unit tests may want to use a map, but in production you may want to use a Redis based cache.
+For example, in unit tests may want to use a map based cache, but in production you may want to use a Redis based cache.

 ## Cache Implementations.